Bulletin #1022, Maine Season Extension Options: Making the Right Choice for Your Farm

 Walk-in or caterpillar tunnel

 Walk-in or caterpillar tunnels use taller hoop-style supports.
-These tunnels are typically between eight and eighteen feet wide, around six feet or more tall, and twenty-four to three hundred feet long.
-The cover (plastic or row cover) is held up by the supports, which may be connected by a center ridge pole that runs beneath the tops of the hoops.
+These tunnels are typically between eight and eighteen feet wide, around six feet or taller, and twenty-four to three hundred feet long.
+The cover (plastic or row cover) is held up by the supports, which may be connected by a central ridge pole that runs beneath the tops of the hoops.
 The cover is secured by ropes that are pulled over the cover from one side to the other and pinned by anchors at the sides (picture a pioneer covered wagon).
-Ventilation, which is necessary to keep crops from overheating, is achieved by pushing the cover up along the sides.
-Friction keeps the cover up, although sometimes clamps or other techniques are needed.
+Ventilation, which is necessary to keep crops from overheating, is achieved by pushing the cover-up along the sides.
+Friction keeps the cover-up, although sometimes clamps or other techniques are needed.
 The ends of the plastic are usually secured by winding the plastic around a stake at the end of the tunnel and tying it in place.
 The type and spacing of supports will influence a caterpillar tunnel’s capacity to withstand high winds and winter snows.

 High tunnel or hoophouse